2brandonh/ideahacks/README.md

 Our presentation slides for our product contain images, technical details, and our pitch to industry judges during the hackathon: https://docs.google.com/presentation/d/1oXL-UVSUKEl8SZ1EFlXJt8-8BcVPcubrDTF5FJEsTZE/edit?usp=sharing

+We used the Adafruit_SSD1306 library to create graphic images and text on the OLED.
+To create a websocket server and integrate HTML and CSS, we used an Arduino ESP32 filesystem uploader titled SPIFFs.
+Both of the READMEs and their documentation can be found below.

 # Adafruit_SSD1306 [![Build Status](https://travis-ci.org/adafruit/Adafruit_SSD1306.svg?branch=master)](https://travis-ci.org/adafruit/Adafruit_SSD1306)